jbcoe/value_types/DRAFT.md

 Accessing a valueless `indirect` is undefined behaviour, so we make it a precondition for comparison and hash that the instance of `indirect` is not valueless.

+Variant allows valueless objects to be passed around via copy, assignment, move and move assignment.
+There is no precondition on varaint that it must not be in a valuless state to be copied from, moved from, assigned from or move assigned from.
+While the notion that a valueless `indirect` or `polymorphic` is toxic and must not be passed around code is appealing, it would not interact well with generic code which may need to handle a variety of types.
+Note that the standard does not require a moved-from object to be valid for copy, move, assign or move
+assignment: the only restriction is that it should be in a well-formed but unspecified state.
+However, there is no precedent for standard library types to have preconditions on move, copy, assign or move assignment.
+We opt for consistency with existing standard library types (namely varaint which has a valueless state) and allow copy, move, assignment and move assignment of a valuless `indirect` and `polymorphic`.
+Handling of the valueless state for indirect and polymorphic in move operations will not incur cost; for copy operations, the cost of handling the valuless state will be insignificant compared to the cost of allocating memory.
+Introducing preconditions for copy, move, assign and move assign in a later revision of the C++ standard would be a silent breaking change.

 ### `noexcept` and narrow contracts